falchion10/macOS-Jailbreak/README.md

 sudo mv /System/Library/PrivateFrameworks/SoftwareUpdate.framework/Versions/A/Resources/SoftwareUpdateNotificationManager.app.backup /System/Library/PrivateFrameworks/SoftwareUpdate.framework/Versions/A/Resources/SoftwareUpdateNotificationManager.app
 ```

-If you aren't on the latest version of macOS and hate seeing the little notification that pops up every day or so telling you to update to the newest version, this patch should fix that.
+If you aren't on the latest version of macOS and hate seeing the little notification that pops up every day or so telling you to update to the newest version, this patch will fix that.

 ## Installing [tccplus](https://github.com/jslegendre/tccplus) to manage application permissions